getencored/Team-Einstein/README.md

 That's where Team Einstein comes in.
 A group of ironmen from the multiverse as you know it, with the sole purpose of defeating thanos.
 Bring us Thanos!

+Weird as it seems, there's been a nexus event resulting in the branching of the sacred timeline.
+Probably we have a Loki in our midst, or maybe it's Thanos after all. that would mean he's already gotten the aether; the reality stone.
+We must protect the Eye of Agamotto.